-Everyone knows you need to stretch before and after a workout or physical activity but have you ever considered the fact that your muscles need to be stretched during other times?
+Everyone knows you need to stretch before and after a workout or physical activity.
+Have you ever considered the fact that your muscles need to be stretched during other times?

-Well you would be correct, even if your work station is set up ergonomically, you follow all the advice on how to do your particular activity safely and to prevent injury and you don’t feel “sore” or “tight” at the end of the day.
-The truth of the matter is, your muscles are being contracted, lengthened or over used and let's not forget to mention, circulation (poor old glutes).
+Well you would be correct.
+Even if your work station is set up ergonomically and you follow all the advice on how to do your particular activity safely to prevent injury so you don’t feel “sore” at the end of the day.
+The fact of the matter is, your muscles are being contracted, lengthened or over used and let’s not forget to mention, circulation (poor old glutes).

 Stretching everyday will reward your body with some or all or the following benefits.
 Be sure to ask your Mels Massage Therapist for some stretches that will assist with reducing your pain and improving your functional movement.

 Stretching helps to ensure the best possible posture.
 Tight muscles pull on the skeleton causing poor posture, by lengthening these muscles you allow your skeleton to be as neutral as possible.
 Tight muscles pulling you out of alignment will also cause pain, which is usually eased by slouching or bending.
-Most people experience back pain, lower back, shoulders etc. Stretching the muscles of the lower back, chest and shoulders will help keep the spinal column in better alignment and reduce those pains.
+Most people experience pain in their back, or lower back, or shoulders etc. Stretching the muscles of the lower back, chest and shoulders will help keep the spinal column in better alignment and reduce those pains.